frequently asked questions

 - If you’re interested in exploring careers in health care, sign up for a Pre-Health Information Session through the admissions office.

 - You can also sign up for a campus tour, a classroom visit, and/or a visit to a Residential Learning Community.

 - Where can I find information about applying to UW?

 What happens once I'm admitted?

-Your UW Day is a full–day program designed to give admitted freshman the information and campus perspective needed to make a final college selection.
-CPHA advisors will be at the resource fair to answer any of your questions.
+Your UW Day is a full–day program designed to give admitted first year students all the information and campus perspective that you will want in order to make a final college selection.
+In addition, CPHA advisors will be at the resource fair to talk with you about any questions that you have.

 Is there a preferred major for health professions graduate programs?